Andrew Benintendi Player Props: White Sox vs. Braves

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .347 this season while batting .280 with 30 walks and 40 runs scored.
+- He ranks 28th in batting average, 43rd in on base percentage, and 132nd in slugging among the qualifying hitters in MLB play.

-- He ranks 28th in batting average, 39th in on base percentage, and 130th in slugging among the qualified batters in MLB play.
+- In 78.0% of his 82 games this season, Benintendi has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Benintendi has picked up a hit in 63 of 81 games this year, with multiple hits 22 times.
+- He has gone deep in one of 82 games, and in 0.3% of his plate appearances.

-- He has homered in one of 81 games, and in 0.3% of his plate appearances.
+- In 23.2% of his games this season, Benintendi has notched at least one RBI.
+In four of those games (4.9%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.